jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 />
 ```

 Aha! `data` attributes!
+The browser doesn't really do anything with these, they're just somewhere developers can put arbitrary data.
 The site is using some sort of JavaScript polyfill for responsive images.
 Also, as a fallback, it's downloading a 5x4 image 🙃.

 Today, [responsive images are well supported](https://caniuse.com/picture), so there's no reason to use JavaScript for this, just use [real responsive images](/2015/anatomy-of-responsive-images/).